FIRST-Tech-Challenge/FtcRobotController/README.md

-THis is the code ofr FTC Team 9010
+This is the code of FTC Team 9010

 ## Setting up Android Studio for FTC
 This document assumes the reader has a basic understanding of Java